ihmeuw/vivarium_research/docs/source/models/risk_exposures/bmi/index.rst

 includes race/ethnicity specific estimates.
 For Phase 1 of the work, we will not be using race/ethnicity specific results, but we will for Phase 2.

+For this model, we will use the US Health Disparities team's ensemble distribution.
+This is based on NHANES data and therefore is more US specific than the GBD model.
+The ensemble weights can be found here :code:`/mnt/team/cvd/priv/usa_re/risks/metab_bmi/ensemble/weights.csv`

 Restrictions
 ++++++++++++